opscart/k8s-cost-optimizer/README.md

 - kubectl configured
 - Go 1.21+ (for building from source)
 - Prometheus (recommended for historical analysis) OR metrics-server (fallback)
+- PostgreSQL (optional - for analytics and trend tracking)

 ### Installation
 ```bash